VIS4ROB-lab/voxfield/README.md

 ![Pipeline](./docs/assets/comparison.png)

-Voxfield can be also seamlessly integrated into those projects that originally use Voxblox as their volumetric mapping backbone (Cblox, Voxgraph, Kimera, etc).
+Voxfield can be seamlessly integrated into those projects that originally use Voxblox as their volumetric mapping backbone (Cblox, Voxgraph, Kimera, etc).
 To make Voxfield directly compatible to those projects, we keep the name of our package as voxblox.
 In addition, we provide an example on a multi-resolution panoptic mapping framework [**Panmap**](https://github.com/VIS4ROB-lab/voxfield-panmap) for high-fidelity large-scale semantic reconstruction.

 ## Installation